davidmacmillan/DeepLearningStudyGroup/README.md

 # ======== 2024 ========

 ### Paper for June 18, 2024:
-Transformers are SSMs: Generalized Models and Efficient Algorithms Through Structured State Space D  uality (Mamba 2)
+Transformers are SSMs: Generalized Models and Efficient Algorithms Through Structured State Space Duality (Mamba 2)
 https://arxiv.org/abs/2405.21060

 ### For June 11, 2024, will continue with the paper (blog):